 Questions Answers How do I enable Direct Port Access with a Dominion SX unit running SX3.1+ firmware?
-Enabling Direct Port Access (DPA) from the CLI in Dominion SX3.1.
-This capability was not supported in earlier releases.
+Enabling Direct Port Access (DPA) from the CLI in Dominion SX.
 Attached is a sample run for DPA configuration from CLI.
 The following are main steps: 1.
 Configure DPA mode from Configuration->Services.
-2. Configure which port need DPA and type of DPA (Telnet-TCP, SSH-TCP, IP ADDR) from Configuration->ports 3.
+Configure which port need DPA and type of DPA (Telnet-TCP, SSH-TCP, IP ADDR) from Configuration-&gt;ports 3.
 Reboot SX Reapply Configuration-Services settings, for SSH, Telnet to take effect of DPA settings.
-5. Reboot SX DPA should be functional on 2 nd reboot With Dominion SX release 3.0 or higher, do I still need to type dominion before I get the username and password prompt using SSH/Telnet?
-No. Beginning with release 3.0, enter the username in the "Login as:" or Username prompt.
-When I SSH into Dominion SX, I am unable to log in, even when I use a local account that I know works through the web/GUI interface.
+5. Reboot SX DPA should be functional on 2 nd reboot When I SSH into Dominion SX, I am unable to log in, even when I use a local account that I know works through the web/GUI interface.
 [Only applied to firmware releases 2.1 though 2.5] The initial login name for Dominion SX over SSH interface is dominion (no password).
 Once this account is accessed you will see the "Welcome to Raritan Dominion Server" message and be prompted to enter a username.
 At this prompt, type the account that exists locally on the SX or the remote account (this assumes that the SX unit is configured with remote authentication information).
 My Dominion SX has just been configured with a network address and I can successfully ping the SX IP, but when I try to access it using a Web browser, the message reads "Page cannot be found or server error, please contact System Administrator".
 Check your Web browser settings and confirm that a proxy server is being used.
 If so, click on the checkbox to 'Bypass local addresses or configure DSX IP in the exception list.'
 Next, make sure the Web browser has 128-bit cipher strength.
 From the Help menu, click on "About" to find this information.
+When I select the "Send Break" option from the Emulator menu in Raritan Console (on my DSX), it does not send a break to my Sun server.
+What could be wrong and how can I address it?
+If the SUN machine does not respond to the break signal, verify that the line 'KEYBOARD_ABORT=disable' is commented out in the /etc/default/kbd file (on the SUN machine).
+If this line is not commented out, it will disable a keyboard abort sequence; comment out this line to enable the sequence.